dlang/DIPs/DIPs/DIP1xxx-rn.md

 #### Interaction with `alias this`

-There are situations in which a struct defines both an `alias this` and a copy constructor, and for which assignments to variables of the struct type may lead to ambiguities:
+A `struct` may define both an `alias this` and a copy constructor for which assignments to variables of the `struct` type may lead to ambiguities:

 ```d
 struct A